matter-labs/eip1962/documentation/ABI.md

 This encoding applied to e.g. `a` or `b` coefficients of the curve being used.

-- length of the element is taken as
+- length of the element is `field_length` (also explicitly unrolled in particular ABI structures later)
 - encoded field element is strictly less than the modulus
 - for field extensions (`Fp2`, `Fp3`) each of the coefficients is encoded properly